(updated August 2018)

 - A copy of the departmental committee review (from item 2, above).

 - An assessment of the quality of the Assistant Professor's scholarship and research, both published and unpublished, obtained through critical review by at least two senior members of the department.

-- A summary of the report, in the form of a letter of advice characterizing its reception by the tenured faculty, must be given to the candidate and discussed with him or her by the Chair.
+8. Following approval by the Divisional Dean, a summary of the committee report, in the form of a letter of advice characterizing its reception by the tenured faculty, must be given to the candidate and discussed with him or her by the Chair.
 The candidate must sign the letter to indicate that he or she has read it and discussed it with the Chair.
 This summary must cover both strengths and weaknesses of the candidate's performance to that time.